jonathanstathakis/cms/topics/06_loire.md

 ### 02. Principal Soil Types

-- Pays Nantais:
+#### Soils of Pays Nantais

 - sevre-et-maine: mix of gneiss, silica, clay, granite

-- Anjou-Saumur:
+#### Soils of Anjou-Saumur

 - Savennières AOP: blue schist and volcanic soils
 - Saumur: Soft tuffeau limestone (like Touraine)
 - Champigny: _field of fire_, hard limestone, iron-rich with shale

-- Touraine:
+#### Soils of Touraine

 - Chinon: tuffeau (slopes), clay, varennes (closer to river to Vienne)
 - Bourgeil: sand and limestone
 - Saint-Nicolas-de-Bourgeil: light alluvial soil
 - vouray: tuffeau subsoil

-- Central Vineyards:
+#### Soils of the Central Vineyards

 - Sancerre: silex (flint), terres blanches (kimm. marl), caillotes (stone + fossils)
 - Pouilly-Fume: silex

 ### 03. Districts and Sub-Districts of the Region

-- Lower Loire:
+#### Districts and Subdistricts of Lower Loire

 - Pays Nantais

-- Middle Loire:
+#### Districts and Subdistricts of Middle Loire

   - Anjou-Saumur
   - Touraine

-- Central Vineyards / Center Loire
+#### Districts and Subdistricts of Central Vineyards / Center Loire

 - Other Appellations of Central France / Upper Loire

 Sources: